anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_1/README.md

    Does passing the lock around and busy-waiting for it affect the time it takes for all threads to crunch through the set of operations?
 If so, is the effect different for different numbers of threads?
-3. As we add bus traffic by updating a single cache line and updating 10 cache lines while holding the lock, how do `spin_lock` and `pthread_spin_lock` respond to this change, and why?
+3. As we add bus traffic, first by updating a single cache line and then by updating 10 cache lines while holding the lock, how do `spin_lock` and `pthread_spin_lock` respond to this change, and why?

 #### A note on resource sharing, measurement accuracy, and interference